NetApp/FSx-ONTAP-samples-scripts/EKS/Trident-Protect/README.md

 helm install trident-protect-crds netapp-trident-protect/trident-protect-crds --create-namespace --namespace trident-protect helm install trident-protect netapp-trident-protect/trident-protect --set autoSupport.enabled=false --set clusterName=trident-protect-cluster --namespace trident-protect
 ```
 Note that the above commands should install the latest version.
-If you want to install a specific version add the --version option and provide the version you want to sue.
+If you want to install a specific version add the --version option and provide the version you want to use.
 Please use version `100.2410.1` or later.

 ### 6. Create Private S3 Bucket for Backup Data and Metadata